-An AGITG sub-study presented at the world’s largest oncology meeting shows the way people with colorectal cancer make decisions about their treatment.
+An AGITG sub-study presented at ASCO, the world’s largest oncology meeting, shows the way people with colorectal cancer make decisions about their treatment.

 The sub-study surveyed people who participated in the SCOT trial.
 In the SCOT trial people with colorectal cancer were randomly selected to receive either a three month course or a six month course of chemotherapy.
 This trial found that the three month course was just as effective as the six month course, meaning that chemotherapy could effectively be halved.